pachyderm/docs/content/2.4.x/enterprise/auth/authorization/role-binding.md

     ```s
     pachctl idp update-connector auth0 --version 2
     ```
-    Your group is all set to receive permissions to Pachyderm's ressources.
+    Your group is all set to receive permissions to Pachyderm's resources.

 4. Grant the group an admin access to a specific repo in Pachyderm.